nrubin999/meteor-shortener/README.md

 # meteor-shortener
 A simple URL shortener built using Meteor.
+Environment variables are specified in startup.js.

 ### Notes:
 1) POST data must be sent as x-www-form-urlencoded